 On March 15, 2002 DES adopted Administrative Rule Env-Dw 503.21, which requires all community systems to have and maintain an emergency plan (plan).
-The first plan was required to be submitted to DES by March 15, 2003 and then every six years after that.
-So the next submittal due date is March 31, 2015.
+The first plan was required to be submitted to DES in 2003 and then every six years after that.
+So the next submittal due date is April 6, 2015.

 It further requires the plan be reviewed annually by the system and updated as needed.
 Additionally, the plan will be a checklist item during each sanitary survey and lack of one will be a survey deficiency.